lmbeus/HST-PSF-Fitting/README.md

 After the fits are done on the images with random noise, the main script calculates the angles and separations for each.
 It then plots the distribution of the single fluxes, primary fluxes, secondary fluxes, angles, and separations for the single fits and each of the top 3 fits with the random noise added images

+*The number of images can be changed depending on how many you want.
+I have them set at 100.
+To change it, go into the PSFfitting.py, rn_single.cpp, and rn_binary.cpp files and change the variable "size" to whatever number of random noise images you want to run.
+Keep in mind that the larger the number the longer the code will take to run.